an9wer/bpd/shadowsocks/README.md

         sudo make run

-That's all.

-Every time change the content of `config.json`, you need to restart docker container as follows:
+Every time when change the content of `config.json`, you need to restart docker container as follows:

     sudo make restart